Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

     > The `Tizen.Security.PrivacyPrivilegeManager` class is not thread-safe.

 <a name="requesting"></a>
-## Requesting Permissions
+## Request permission
-To check whether an application has permission to use a privilege, and to request permission if required:
+To check whether an application has permission to use a privilege and to request permission if required, follow the steps mentioned below:

 1. To check whether an application has permission to use a particular privilege, use the `CheckPermission()` method of the [Tizen.Security.PrivacyPrivilegeManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.PrivacyPrivilegeManager.html) class: